- University of Miami School of Law, J.D.

 Diane believes that everyone matters and that each one of us can make a difference in the lives of those who may not be as fortunate as we are.
 It doesn’t take much.
 “Never underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”
 (Leo Buscaglia)

 Diane says: “I had the good fortune as a teenager to hear Pete Seeger frequently, as his brother was my high school principal.
 His music, like that of many folk singers of the day, was inspirational.
-His song, “If I Had a Hammer,” serves as a reminder to me to continue to fight for justice.”
+His song, “If I Had a Hammer,” serves as a reminder to me to continue to fight for equity and justice.”